CSAILVision/gandissect/README.md

             examples_per_unit=10)
 ```

-The `GeneratorSegRunner` defaults to a running a semantic segmentation network
-oriented towards semantic objects, parts, and materials found in natural
-scene.
-To use a different semantic segmentation, you can supply a
-custom `Segmenter` subclass to the constructor of `GeneratorSegRunner`.
+The `GeneratorSegRunner` defaults to a running a semantic segmentation network oriented towards semantic objects, parts, and materials found in natural scene photographs.
+To use a different semantic segmentation, you can supply a custom `Segmenter` subclass to the constructor of `GeneratorSegRunner`.

 ## Citation
 If you use this code for your research, please cite our [paper](https://arxiv.org/pdf/1811.10597.pdf):